nellore/rail/README.md

 Get interested
 -----
 Rail-RNA's distinguishing features are
 * Scalability: built on MapReduce, the software scales to analyze hundreds of RNA-seq samples at the same time.
-Moreover, through reduced-redundancy analysis, the end-to-end analysis time per sample *decreases* for fixed computer cluster size as the number of samples increases.
+* Reduced-redundancy analysis: the software identifies and eliminates redundant alignment work, making the end-to-end analysis time per sample *decrease* for fixed computer cluster size as the number of samples increases.
 * Integrative analysis: the software borrows strength across replicates to achieve more accurate splice junction detection, especially in genomic regions with low levels of coverage.
-* Mode agnosticism: Rail-RNA integrates its own parallel abstraction layer that allows it to be run in various distributed computing environments, including the Amazon Web Services (AWS) [Elastic MapReduce (EMR) service](http://aws.amazon.com/elasticmapreduce/), or any distributed environment supported by [IPython](http://ipython.org/), including clusters using batch schedulers like PBS or SGE, Message Passing Interface (MPI), or any cluster with a shared filesystem and mutual SSH access.
+* Mode agnosticism: the software integrates its own parallel abstraction layer that allows it to be run in various distributed computing environments, including the Amazon Web Services (AWS) [Elastic MapReduce (EMR) service](http://aws.amazon.com/elasticmapreduce/), or any distributed environment supported by [IPython](http://ipython.org/), including clusters using batch schedulers like PBS or SGE, Message Passing Interface (MPI), or any cluster with a shared filesystem and mutual SSH access.
 Alternately, Rail-RNA can be run on a single multi-core computer, without the aid of a batch system or MapReduce implementation.
+* Inexpensive cloud implementation: a run costs < $1/sample when running on over about a hundred samples on EMR.

 Outputs currently include
 * Alignment BAMs